 - 1. Call to Order - 2.
-Certification of Due Notice of Meeting and Existence of Quorum - Approval of Minutes of the Annual Stockholders' Meeting Held on June 27, 2018 - 4.
+Certification of Due Notice of Meeting and Existence of Quorum - 3.
+Approval of Minutes of the Annual Stockholders' Meeting Held on June 27, 2018 - 4.
 Presentation of the 2018 Annual Report - 5.
 Presentation of the 2018 Audited Consolidated Financial Statements - 6.
 Ratification of All Acts of the Board and Management for 2018-2019 - 7.
-Election of Directors for the Term 2019-2020 - 8.
-Appointment of External Auditors for the 2019 Financial Statements - 9.
-Other Matters - 10.
+Election of Directors for the Term 2019-2020 - Proposed Amendment of Article Seventh of the Amended Articles of Incorporation increasing the authorized capital stock from Php2.5 Billion to Php5 Billion - Proposed Amendment of Article II of the Amended By-Laws by adding a new section as Section 10 creating the position of Chairman Emeritus - 10.
+Appointment of External Auditors for the 2019 Financial Statements - 11.
+Other Matters - 12.
 Adjournment

-Only stockholders of record at the close of business on August 1, 2019 are entitled to notice of, and to vote at this meeting.
-For this purpose, the Stock and Transfer Books of the Corporation shall be closed from August 2 to August 28, 2019.
+Only stockholders of record at the close of business on October 1, 2019 are entitled to notice of, and to vote at this meeting.
+For this purpose, the Stock and Transfer Books of the Corporation shall be closed from October 2 to 23, 2019.

-In case you cannot attend in person, please accomplish the attached Proxy Form and mail or deliver the same at the principal office of the Corporation at the 7th Floor, Basic Petroleum Building, 104 C. Palanca, Jr. St., Legaspi Village, Makati City, on or before August 16, 2019.
-Validation of proxies will be conducted on August 23, 2019 at 3:00 p.m. at the principal office of the Corporation.
+In case you cannot attend in person, please accomplish the attached Proxy Form and mail or deliver the same at the principal office of the Corporation at the 7th Floor, Basic Petroleum Building, 104 C. Palanca, Jr. St., Legaspi Village, Makati City, on or before October 15, 2019.
+Validation of proxies will be on October 18, 2019 at 3:00 p.m. at the principal office of the Corporation.

 Please find attached the processes for the nomination and election of directors and the list of actions taken by the Board of Directors and Management for the term 2018-2019.
+You may access the 2019 Definitive Information Statement and its attachments by opening this link http://bit.ly/2kyao6C or by scanning the QR Code below.